• Texas A&M Forest Service

 • Research

-• Research in the Department of Horticultural Sciences
+• Giving to the Department of Horticultural Sciences

 David Reed

-David William Reed is Professor of Horticulture in the Department of Horticultural Sciences at Texas A&M University.
+David Reed, Ph.D., is a professor of horticulture in the Department of Horticultural Sciences at Texas A&M University.
 He is also the Associate Dean for Graduate Programs and Faculty Development in the College of Agriculture and Life Sciences.
 He obtained his B.S. degree from the University of Southwestern Louisiana (now called University of Louisiana – Lafayette) in Lafayette, LA.
 He received both his Masters and Doctor of Philosophy degrees from Cornell University.
 He has been on the faculty at Texas A&M University since 1978, and has a joint teaching and research appointment.

 “Learning and wanting to learn is contagious.
 I must walk into the classroom with a solid knowledge base and a level of excitement and interest in the subject matter that it makes the students want to learn.
 The students must perceive that I want to be there, and there is no other place I would rather be.
 At the graduate level my goal is to create an academic environment that allows graduate students to reach their maximum potential.
 Sometimes this means’ spoon feeding’ to get them started, but at other times this means removing structured guidance to allow development of independence and originality.“